Essential thrombocythaemia (ET)

 Essential thrombocythaemia (ET) is one of a group of conditions known as myeloproliferative disorders (MPDs).

 To understand ET it helps to know a little about the bone marrow.
 Bone marrow is part of the immune system, which protects us from infection and disease.
 The marrow is in the spongy material found inside bones.
 This is where stem cells are made.
 Stem cells are blood cells at their earliest stage of development.
 All blood cells grow from stem cells.
 The three main types of blood cells are:

 red blood cells – which carry oxygen around the body

 platelets – which help blood to clot to prevent bleeding.

 The bone marrow makes millions of blood cells every day.
 When the cells are mature they are released into the blood stream.
 In MPDs, the bone marrow makes too many of one or more types of blood cells.

+These disorders affect how the bone marrow works.
 The main types of MPD are:

 Some people with essential thrombocythaemia develop myelofibrosis.
 This is a condition in which the bone marrow becomes scarred.
 Rarely, people with MPDs develop leukaemia.

-ET usually develops very slowly and for most people doesn't affect their normal life span.
+ET can affect people at any age, including children, but it's most common in people over 50.
+It usually develops very slowly and for most people doesn't affect their normal life span.